 Overall they are a decent set of silicone bbq gloves.
 They have all the grip you could ask for in a set of bbq gloves.
 Since they are machine washable, cleaning after use is a breeze.
 Just throw them in the dishwasher with the rest of your gear or the washing machine.

 These gloves are a good option for the casual smoker or backyard barbecuer who generally uses their smoker for cooking low and slow and don’t often have super high temperatures.
 You can conformably carry hot grill grates, trays, meat, and other grill parts.

 I would have given these gloves 5 stars if they had a higher temperature resistance.
-However, they are still a fantastic pick for the best barbecue gloves and a set I would recommend everyone to have in their gas grills tool kit.

 Overall Rating: 4.8 / 5